 What Are The Best Aftermarket Car Warranty Providers?

-If you’re looking for extra coverage for repairs, these are the companies that should be on your shopping list: Endurance, CARCHEX, and CarShield.
-All of these providers let car owners visit their favorite repair facilities, choose deductibles starting at $0, and enjoy a variety of perks.
+If you’re looking for extra coverage for car repairs, these are the companies that should be on your shopping list: Endurance, CarShield, and CARCHEX.
+All of these providers let car owners visit their favorite auto repair facilities, choose deductibles starting at $0, and enjoy a variety of perks.

-We named CARCHEX as the Best Service provider.
-The company has a great customer service record and is endorsed by industry leaders like Kelley Blue Book and Edmunds.com.
-CARCHEX has an A+ rating from the Better Business Bureau (BBB) with accreditation – not many other aftermarket auto warranty providers are accredited.
-A CARCHEX extended warranty can come in five different levels ranging from basic to bumper-to-bumper coverage.
+CARCHEX has a great customer service record and is endorsed by industry leaders like Kelley Blue Book and Edmunds.com.
+The warranty company has an A+ rating from the Better Business Bureau with accreditation – not many other aftermarket auto warranty providers are accredited.
+A CARCHEX extended warranty can come in five different levels ranging from basic plans to plans similar to bumper-to-bumper coverage.
 Get to know the plan options and request a free quote below.

 Read our other guides: